-Amidst the tension, we each have our strategies for last minute preparation.
+Amidst the tension, we each have our strategies for last-minute preparation.
 Some of us revise prepared answers to certain standard interview questions.
 Others read up about the position and the company, often to get a sense of what to expect during the interview.
 Yet a third group might look at YouTube videos to get guidance and inspiration from interviewing coaches.

 Whatever your preparation strategy might be, I am going to urge you to look at an interview somewhat differently than you might have done before.

-To do so, think of yourself as a piece of furniture that needs to blend into other furniture that have already been placed in a room, which is the organization that you seek to join.
+To do so, think of yourself as a piece of furniture that needs to blend into other furniture that has already been placed in a room, which is the organization that you seek to join.

 This will lead you to other key players in the company, including the people running the division that you hope to join.

 Key questions to ask, while researching organization culture include:

 - What is the gender profile of the directors, vice presidents, and senior executives?
 For example, most men, women, or somewhat equally mixed?